estellederrien/vue-starter-webpack-node-cli-4/README.md

 .
 Pictures are stored on Cloudinary, Files are FTP stored .<br>
 .
 MongoDb node.js module (no Mongoose), CRUDS files are switchables to SQL relational databases CRUDS with ease<br>
 .
 Working Mocha Chai unit components testing for Vue.js .<br>
 .
-Shaman Linear regression library. <br>
+This starter is suitable for JS data science, linear regressions, neural networks, Kmeans.. . <br>
 .
 Git Commits are automatically Heroku synced .<br>

 ## Demos